-Ubuntu 18.04 comes with a stripped down version of Vim.
+Ubuntu/Linux Mint comes with a stripped down version of Vim.
 If you want to use Vim for serious work, you want the full version.
+I am using Vim 8.0 under Linux Mint 19.03 (upgrade to 21.1 as of 5/18/23).
+Some settings discussed in this article may not apply to your system, so keep that in mind.

 The default version is started via command vi